Daniel-Chin/Python_Lib/readme.md

 ## Archive/
 Meaningless Archive of random Python Scripts I wrote.

+### Archive/'Response Generator'/
+A prank.
+It was freshman year.
+I was introduced to Python by NYUSH.
+I made this for Zane.
+Try figuring out what it does.

+#### Archive/'Response Generator'/Siri Chin - Mac.py
+Don't be reading this.
+Don't be spoiled.

+Yeah Zane I'm talking about you!

+All right then, if you insist...

+#### Archive/'Response Generator'/Siri Chin - Win.py
+Don't be reading this.
+Don't be spoiled.

+Yeah Zane I'm talking about you!

+All right then, if you insist...

 ### Archive/archive_rrrr.py
 To archive http://rrrrthats5rs.com

+### Archive/LAN_scan/
+Scans LAN

+### Archive/legacy_archive/
+This was before I started to use Github, and I didn't do documentation.
+Consider this the pre-historical era.

+### Archive/LenovoShipping/
+Tried to implement SSH when I was young.

 #### Archive/mim/mim.py
 To test the security of getpass.

+### Archive/OneFileFly/
+Transmit one file.
+Deprecated.
+Replaced by ../oneship

+#### Archive/OneFileFly/OneFileFly.py
+by Daniel

+### Archive/SleepProber/
+Keeps beeping, until the computer sleeps.
+Purpose: so you can tell if your computer is asleep.
+Useful in rare occasions.

+### Archive/WireVoice/
+Simple experiment of dealing with sound data in real time.

 ## ascii_table.py
 A beautiful script to print the ascii table.